Absurdist Jokes / Nonsense Jokes / Anti-Jokes / Non-sequitur Jokes

 Origin Unknown, But They Go Back Far

-This reddit user claimed to the originator of a similar riddle, dating back to 1992-1994, but I highly doubt this.
+I’ll just add that, in the original post of the thread, a reddit user claimed to the originator of a similar riddle, dating back to 1992-1994, but that’s definitely not true.
 We knew these jokes when I was in middle school in 1981-1983, and I know that they go back even further than that!

 Note: As an Amazon Associate, I earn from qualifying purchases.